Some resources for antiracism and inclusivity in Classics

 Eos, a group that studies Africana receptions of ancient Greece and Rome.

-Two groups that provide microgrants for students from working-class and historically looted communities: The Sportula, which supports study and work in Classics, and The Black Trowel Collective, which focuses on archaeology.
+In the field of Classics, two groups that provide microgrants for students from working-class and historically looted communities: The Sportula, which supports study and work in Classics, and The Black Trowel Collective, which focuses on archaeology.

 The William Sanders Scarborough Fund, a new scholarship program for students from underrepresented groups created by the American School of Classical Studies at Athens and named after a pathbreaking African-American classicist of the 19th-early 20th c.